 Ponte Matteotti, which was designed by Augusto Antonelli, was opened on April 21st 1929, the anniversary of the foundation of Rome.
-An image of an eagle flanked by the fasces adorns the central arch of the bridge.
+An image of an eagle, wings outspread and flanked by the fasces, adorns the central arch of the bridge.

 The three-arched bridge was originally called Ponte del Littorio, but following the defeat of the Fascist regime it was renamed Ponte Giacomo Matteotti after the eponymous socialist deputy, who lived nearby.